 Dance is more than just body movements; it is an art, an emotion, expression or representation of a place.
 Flowing through the rhythmic beats of the music to perform an art or convey a message is mainly the idea behind dancing.
 A dance type can also be religious where a strong act is performed to attain powers from the Almighty as a part of a ritual.
 Another form of dance is the ones which contribute to the culture of a place or a community and mainly for recreational purpose is the folk dance.
 While some cultural dances are intense and powerful, others are graceful and calm to the viewers.
-Considering the things to see in Thailand other than stunning beaches and temples is the Dance of Thailand.

-Classical & Folk Dances of Thailand
+Classical & Folk Dances in Thailand

 This is one the most common forms of dance in Thailand and if you haven’t witnessed it then probably your Thailand trip is incomplete.
 Natasin, the oldest classical dance in this country was developed in the Ayutthaya Period (the 1350’s) is believed to be rooted from the archaeological source.
 In earlier times dance was performed in the Royal Court by young girls, only accessible to a certain number of audience.
 Still performed today after years of influence from different cultures mainly Indian, the dance depicts Thai version of Ramayana.
 Few of them are Khon, Lakhon and Fawn out of the many dance forms rooted in the past and are still performed widely all over the country.
 Gold costumes, hairstyles decked with flowers, embellished headgears, all of them add impressive appeal to the whole performance.